How to Find The Area of a Sloped Roof

 Determine the slope, or pitch, of the roof.
 Please note that all of these calculations work the same whether you are using inches or centimeters.
 You just have to plug the numbers in.
 A roof that rises 10 cm for every 30 cm of horizontal span (the horizontal span is called the run) has the same slope as a roof that rises 4 inches for every 12 inches of run.

 In the US, the slope of the roof is typically expressed as a ratio, "rise over run", or "rise/run", which by general agreement in the US roofing industry always uses 12 inches as the run, and states how many inches the roof rises vertically for every 12 inches the roof goes across horizontally.
-So pretty standard sloped roofs have slopes like 6/12 or 8/12.
+So pretty common sloped roofs have slopes like 6/12 or 8/12.
 A roof that goes up at a 45 degree angle has a slope of 12/12.
-(The rest of the English-speaking world uses degrees, which is easier to understand in the abstract, but it takes an extra step to figure it out mathematically, and it doesn't convey as much information on a practical level as the rise/run ratio expression).
+The rest of the English-speaking world uses degrees, which is easier to understand in the abstract, but it takes a few extra steps to figure it out mathematically, and it doesn't convey as much information on a practical level as the rise/run ratio expression.
+(To find the slope in degrees, you divide the rise by the run and find the inverse tangent of the result).
 You can find the slope by getting up there and measuring with a ruler and a spirit/bubble level (or a specifically-designed slope finder*).
 You could also take your measurement in the attic using a rafter, the underside of the roof deck, or even the ceiling, if you’re sure that it follows the slope of the roof.
 Eyeballing the slope and guessing (like "well, it looks like it goes up 6 feet for every 12 feet it goes across, so it's about a 6/12 slope) is probably not a good idea.
 The result you get from guessing like this might be close enough for government work, but if it’s a large roof and you’re a roofer with a 10% profit margin, I wouldn’t recommend it.

 There are also a number of smartphone apps that you can use to find your roof pitch, if you have a clear view of a gable end on the building.
 These can be acceptably accurate sometimes.
 You don't have to get up on the roof or go to the attic to use these.
 Go search your app store for "roof pitch" apps.
 You'll see.